stackimpact/stackimpact-nodejs/README.md

 * Linux, OS X or Windows.
 Node.js v4.0.0 or higher.
 * CPU profiler is disabled by default for Node.js v7.0.0 to v8.9.3 due to memory leak in underlying V8's CPU profiler.
 To enable, add `cpuProfilerDisabled: false` to startup options.
-* Allocation profiler supports Node.js v6.0.0 and higher.
-The allocation profiler is disabled by default, since V8's heap sampling is still experimental and is seen to result in segmentation faults.
+* Allocation profiler supports Node.js v6.0.0 and higher, but is disabled by default for Node.js v6.0.0 to v8.5.0 due to segfaults.
 To enable, add `allocationProfilerDisabled: false` to startup options.
 * Async profiler supports Node.js v8.1.0 and higher.